halvards/vagrant-vm/maptiles-centos64/README.md

 This is cobbled together from various sources across the internet.
 The best of which being [this guide for Ubuntu (12.04)](https://switch2osm.org/serving-tiles/manually-building-a-tile-server-12-04/).

+Big thanks to [Ray Grasso](https://github.com/grassdog) for working out all the necessary steps.

 ## Host development set up steps

 - Ensure you have at least Ansible 1.8 installed on your host `brew update && brew install ansible`.